Economic Inequality in the United States

 For example, consider two college graduates with liberal arts degrees: the one who has the skills to use computer power to collect, analyze, and synthesize data may have a distinct edge in the labor market over the other who lacks those skills.
 Similarly, a machinist with a high school diploma who can use computers effectively will tend to earn more than a coworker who is a technophobe.

 Certainly, globalization has been a factor in the downsizing of several industries that employ less-skilled workers—apparel is a good example.
-And it may account for part of the increase in inequality over the last 30 years.
-But it surely can’t be the whole story because, for much of this time, the shift in employment toward an increasingly skilled workforce has occurred across a wide range of industries, whether they were affected by global trade or not.
-The logical conclusion is that skill-biased technological change has been a dominant force across the industrial spectrum.
+And it may account for part of the increase in inequality over the last thirty years.
+But it surely can’t be the whole story because, for much of the past thirty years, the shift in employment toward an increasingly skilled workforce has occurred across a wide range of industries, whether they were affected by global trade or not.
+The logical conclusion is that skill-biased technological change has been a dominant force operative across the industrial spectrum.

 In recent years, globalization and skill-biased technological change may have been working in combination to particularly depress the wage gains of those in the middle of the U.S. wage distribution, accounting for the twist in the trend that I mentioned earlier.
 The explanation goes like this.
 The surge in the use of new technologies that began in the mid-1990s led to major changes in the way business was conducted and organized within the U.S. and globally.
 Technological change and globalization, especially outsourcing, complemented the skills of highly able workers performing non-routine work requiring problem-solving skills.
 This explains the continued rapid increase in real wages at the top of the distribution.
 In the middle of the distribution, however, technology and globalization had the opposite effect—substituting for workers performing routine or repetitive tasks and depressing their wages.
 At the bottom of the distribution, these developments have had little impact during the last decade.
 By that time, many low-wage jobs that could be eliminated by technology had already vanished.
 Most of the remaining low-wage jobs involve manual and service work that cannot easily be automated.
 This may explain why, as I said, wages in the middle not only rose far more slowly than those at the top, they also rose more slowly than those at the bottom of the distribution during the 1990s.

 Let me elaborate with an example from the technology side.
 Take the accounting profession.
 Computers and telecommunications technologies have increased wages for accountants, who tend to be at the top end of the distribution.
 In contrast, in the middle of the distribution are workers like bookkeepers, who are being replaced by technology.
 At the lower end, the labor market has already largely adjusted to the impact of skill-biased technological change.
-Therefore, the wages of those workers, who perform manual tasks in sectors like business services—janitorial work is an example—are now largely untouched by computers (see, e.g., Autor et al. 2006 and Autor et al. 2003).
+Therefore, the wages of those workers, who perform manual tasks in sectors like business services—janitorial work is an example—are now largely untouched by computers.10

 Globalization in combination with advances in technology, especially communications technology, leads to similar patterns.
 At the upper end, it has boosted demand for those who have the skills to manage large, complex, global operations.
 In contrast, an increasing share of domestic jobs in the middle of the wage spectrum has experienced lower demand because companies can now look all over the world for workers able to perform computer programming tasks, communications tasks, and similar jobs—even medical services.
 At the same time, such outsourcing is far less feasible for manual jobs and for service jobs that require face-to-face interactions and lie at the low end of the wage distribution.

 These changes in technology and growing globalization go a long way towards explaining the inequality trends I have described.
 And there certainly are other factors that have also likely played a role.
-For example, the fall in the real value of the minimum wage appears to have especially depressed the wages of less-skilled women, while declines in unionization particularly impacted the wages of less-skilled men.
-However, none of these factors provides a complete and compelling explanation for the rapid growth of real wages at the very top of the distribution, the top 1%, which, according to IRS data, doubled between 1972 and 2001.5
+For example, the fall in the real value of the minimum wage appears to have especially depressed the wages of low-skilled women, while declines in unionization particularly impacted the wages of less-skilled men.
+However, none of these factors provides a complete and compelling explanation for the rapid growth of real wages at the very top of the distribution, the top 1 percent, which, according to IRS data, doubled between 1972 and 2001.11

 The superstar argument is less clear-cut with CEO salaries, in part because a CEO’s contribution to the bottom line of a corporation is difficult to measure.
-Some argue that CEO compensation has been driven up by market forces, like the large increase in the size of many American companies, which increases the potential benefit of hiring the right CEO from the limited pool of candidates (Gabaix and Landier 2006).
+Some argue that CEO compensation has been driven up by market forces, like the large increase in the size of many American companies, which increases the potential benefit of hiring the right CEO from the limited pool of candidates.13

 Another possible explanation is the so-called “tournament” model, in which the CEO’s direct contribution to the bottom line is not so much of an issue.
 This model suggests that large pay differentials for those at the top of an organization function as incentives for lower-ranked executives to compete for those positions, in other words, to work harder in order to win the top spots themselves one day.
-The resulting increase in effort generates benefits for the company that go well beyond the direct contribution made by the CEO (Lazear and Rosen 1981).
+The resulting increase in effort generates benefits for the company that go well beyond the direct contribution made by the CEO.14

 Another contributor to feelings of discontent is the perception that job stability has declined.
 Globalization and technology appear to have played roles in these trends as well, since they represent changing market conditions that are causing dislocations in previous patterns of labor demand.

 It’s important to note first that our economy is always subject to large amounts of job turnover.
 Indeed, this is one hallmark of a dynamic, flexible economy, and it is not necessarily a bad thing on net.
-Data on worker flows—movements into and out of jobs—indicate that about 1 out of 3 job matches are dissolved each year, with a comparable rate of worker matching to new jobs (see Davis, Faberman, and Haltiwanger 2006).
-Over half of this job churning is voluntary, reflecting worker desires to find a job with higher wages, better working conditions, or a different location.
+Data on worker flows—movements into and out of jobs—indicate that about 1 out of 3 job matches are dissolved each year, with a comparable rate of worker matching to new jobs.15 Over half of this job churning is voluntary in nature, reflecting worker desires to find a job with higher wages, better working conditions, or a different location.
 Moreover, the degree of job creation and destruction has declined somewhat over the past 15 years, creating a picture of a more stable labor market.

 Job displacement also has adverse consequences for health insurance coverage.
-Gruber and Madrian (1997) show that job loss substantially reduces access to health insurance over extended time periods, an effect only partially offset by federal COBRA guidelines, which require employers to make continued coverage available—at its full cost—to separated employees.
-The connection between displacement and the loss of insurance coverage reinforces a more general trend towards declining coverage through employment-based health insurance programs.
-For example, between 2000 and 2005, health coverage through employer-based programs fell about 4% nationwide, representing a loss of health insurance for several million Americans that was only partially offset by increased coverage through government-provided insurance.7
+Research shows that job loss substantially reduces access to health insurance over extended time periods, and this effect is only partially offset by federal COBRA guidelines, which require employers to make continued coverage available—at its full cost—to separated employees.19 The connection between displacement and the loss of insurance coverage reinforces a more general trend towards declining coverage through employment-based health insurance programs.
+For example, between 2000 and 2005, health coverage through employer-based programs fell about 4 percent nationwide, representing a loss of health insurance for several million Americans that was only partially offset by increased coverage through government-provided insurance.20

-Given the increase in job displacement and earnings losses that I described above, it is not surprising that yearly fluctuations in individual earnings and family incomes have increased sharply since the 1970s (Hacker 2006).
-Indeed, between the 1970s and the early 2000s, the gaps between the highs and lows in a typical family’s yearly income rose substantially: in the 1970s, a typical family might have seen its income vary from a high of $60,000 to a low of $30,000 over the decade, while in the more recent decade a family seeing that same high would tend to see a low of about $15,000.
-Among families seeing declines in annual income, the size of the typical loss has increased: for example, the chances that an American family will see at least a 50% drop in its yearly income has more than doubled since the early 1970s, rising to about 1 in 6 families in recent years.
+Given the increase in job displacement and earnings losses that I described above, it is not surprising that yearly fluctuations in individual earnings and family incomes have increased sharply since the 1970s.21 Indeed, between the 1970s and the early 2000s, the gaps between the highs and lows in a typical family’s yearly income have risen substantially.
+That is, in the 1970s, a typical family might have seen its income vary from a high of $60,000 to a low of $30,000 over the decade, while in the more recent decade a family seeing that same high would tend to see a low of about $15,000.
+Among families seeing declines in annual income, the size of the typical loss has increased: for example, the chances that an American family will see at least a 50 percent drop in its yearly income has more than doubled since the early 1970s, rising to about one in six families in recent years.

 My focus thus far has been on the problems facing Americans in the labor market and not on potential solutions.
 It is natural to ask, then, whether anything can be done to alter these disquieting trends.
 Since technology and globalization have been identified with growing inequality, it might seem natural to look at these areas for possible solutions.
 While I sometimes feel like smashing my own computer, I wouldn’t recommend this as a national policy!
 However, it’s not uncommon to hear proposals to put up barriers to trade as a way to mitigate economic disruption and inequality.
 I don’t think that is the way to go.
 By providing for specialization in production across countries, trade enhances the size of the economic “pie” here and abroad, and in doing so, enhances overall economic welfare.
 I think we should look to other policy tools to address inequality, and I will attempt to provide a useful overview of some key considerations.